-- BCIs enticed us with the potential to control devices with our minds and directly access knowledge from the internet, turning science fiction into reality. - Synthetic biology would redesign and harness biological organisms to cure disease and end our reliance on fossil fuels for petrochemicals. - Quantum computing would reveal fundamental insights into the inner workings of matter, revolutionizing the design of materials and medicines.
+- BCIs enticed us with the potential to control devices with our minds and directly access knowledge from the internet, turning science fiction into reality. - Synthetic biology would redesign and harness biological organisms to cure diseases. - Quantum computing would reveal fundamental insights into the inner workings of matter, revolutionizing the design of materials and medicines.